gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 Click on the **show** link to show view the **Secret access key**.
 It is important to save that value in a safe place, as it can never be displayed after the page is closed.
 You will need **Access key ID** and **Secret access key** for accessing S3 from external.

-Click on **Close** and you see the newley created user `s3user` in the list of users.
+Click on **Close** and you see the newly created user `s3user` in the list of users.

 ![Alt Image Text](./images/security-credentials-8.png "S3 Homepage")

 ### Using the AWS CLI	to work with S3

-Before we can use the AWS CLI, we hav to install it.
+Before we can use the AWS CLI, we have to install it.
 We can do that on the Ubuntu terminal using

 ```
 sudo apt-get install awscli